Chart Color Schemes

 Cultural Diversity

-Zuccoli is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Zuccoli was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Zuccoli has a high level of cultural diversity, with 35.7% of its population born overseas and 32.6% speaking a language other than English at home.
-Christianity is the predominant religion in Zuccoli, comprising 49.1% of the population.
-Hinduism is overrepresented compared to Greater Darwin, making up 5.6% of Zuccoli's population versus 2.6%.
+Christianity is the predominant religion in Zuccoli, making up 49.1% of the population.
+Hinduism is notably overrepresented compared to Greater Darwin, comprising 5.6% of Zuccoli's population versus 2.6%.

 The top three ancestry groups are Australian (22.4%), English (19.3%), and Other (14.9%).
-Notably, Filipino, Australian Aboriginal, and Spanish ethnicities have different representations compared to regional averages: Filipino is overrepresented at 10.9% in Zuccoli versus 4.8%, Australian Aboriginal is underrepresented at 5.4% versus 9.1%, and Spanish is slightly overrepresented at 0.6% versus 0.3%.
+There are notable differences in the representation of certain ethnic groups: Filipino is overrepresented at 10.9%, Australian Aboriginal is underrepresented at 5.4% compared to Greater Darwin's 9.1%, and Spanish is slightly higher at 0.6%.

 Frequently Asked Questions - Diversity